Fawaz-Khan-R/Image-Caption-Generator-using-Transformers/README.md

 - "Attention Is All You Need", the seminal paper introducing the transformer architecture, served as a foundational resource.

 **Important Note**: Due to a known issue, the model may become unusable after saving and loading it.
 This could be due to compatibility issues or limitations in the current implementation.
-I are actively working on resolving this issue, but in the meantime, please be cautious when saving and loading the model.
+We are actively working on resolving this issue, but in the meantime, please be cautious when saving and loading the model.
 I recommend retraining the model if you encounter any issues with its usability after loading.

 ---